fbpx

 Rule: Training Tempo

-Vince Gironda’s 8×8 plan is based on fast execution.
-You must perform repetitions at a moderate to quick tempo, always training through a full range of motion.
 The program calls for quick repetitions, but that doesn’t mean you should dive-bomb squats (dropping uncontrollably) or the barbell during a bench press.
 Always control the weight and maintain a steady tempo from start to finish.

 Rule: Load Progression

-Progressing the load always plays a role in long-term improvements because you must continually shock your muscles (4).
 Gironda’s plan doesn’t specify a progression scheme, but you should increase the load to keep yourself challenged over the weeks.
 Of course, you have to be conservative because attempting to lift too much weight can stop you from completing all 8 reps.

 Rule: Exercise Selection

-Gironda’s 8×8 plan works with a wide range of exercises.
-Still, it is best to apply the principles to compound exercises: squats, bench press, overhead press, barbell row, etc. One reason is that you can train with reasonably heavy weights for 8 reps without risking technique breakdown.
+One reason is that you can train with reasonably heavy weights for 8 reps without risking technique breakdown.
 In contrast, doing 8 reps on movements like lateral raises could lead to poor training form and higher injury risk.

-What about Cardio?
+What About Cardio?

 Judging by his training approach, it is safe to say that Vince enjoyed aerobic training but preferred to combine it with lifting weights.
 He believed doing so would deliver much quicker and more pronounced benefits without having trainees waste their time on dull activities.
-Instead of doing a slow training session and dedicating 30, 40, or even 50 minutes to cardio, Vince would speed up his lifting sessions to push himself hard, build muscle, and work on his endurance.

-Aerobic exercise is valuable and offers numerous benefits related to health, well-being, and energy levels (5).
-Developing your cardiovascular system is also necessary to perform at your best and recover well from weight training (6).
-Still, we recommend keeping cardio exercise, such as running, low while following Gironda’s 8×8 program.
+That said, we recommend keeping cardio exercise, such as running, low while following Gironda’s 8×8 program.
 For one, the 8×8 program will work your cardiovascular system well and help you burn extra calories to support fat loss.
 Second, cardio can interfere with your recovery, leading to a drop in your lifting performance (7).

 If you must do cardio, keep your sessions light and short––no longer than 20 to 30 minutes.
 It’s also best to do your cardio on rest days to minimize the risk of it interfering with your weight sessions.

-Exercise Selection with the 8×8 Workout
+Exercise Selection With the 8×8 Workout

 As discussed above, you should apply Gironda’s training principles to compound exercises simply because they are more effective, better suited for 8-rep sets, and allow for good overload.